 But, as Birch observed, there are problems.
 The largest of these is that a Labour Party led by Jeremy Corbyn would have to win a general election, an outcome that looks very far from certain.
 Others include the financial feasibility of such a programme, along with several other practicalities.
 To these, I would add something that is already apparent in London housing politics and having a detrimental effect – the mentality of Corbynism itself.

-This was eloquently illustrated by Corbyn himself in his preface to Healey’s plans, with its scratched record recital of Protest Left mantras about “luxury flats” that “stand empty” (not many are, actually) while social housing waiting lists grow, seemingly unaware of the rather more complex and necessary relationship between private finance and “affordable” supply, and its robotic reminiscences for post-war Labour council home building, whose results included damaging failures as well as life-changing successes.
+This was eloquently illustrated by Corbyn himself in his preface to Healey’s plans, with its scratched record recital of Protest Left mantras about “luxury flats” that “stand empty” (not many do, actually) while social housing waiting lists grow, seemingly unaware of the rather more complex and necessary relationship between private finance and “affordable” supply, and its robotic reminiscences for post-war Labour council home building, whose results included damaging failures as well as life-changing successes.

 Corbyn also made the quite astounding allegation that housing policy failures could not be more fully captured than by the Grenfell Tower fire, with its “image of people burning in their homes in the richest borough in the UK for the simple reason that they were poor”.

 It is hard to imagine a more facile, unfair or prejudiced remark about that terrible event.
 Yet the man who aspires to being the nation’s next Prime Minister appears to have believed it both morally and factually justified, even before the painstaking inquiry into the fire’s causes had begun.
 As such, it serves as an endorsement of the repellent mob attitude about who and what were to blame for Grenfell that took shape even before the flames were out.